 1 E. Employees laid off for longer than thirty (30) calendar days may 2 apply for any equivalent or lower classification with the City and, if 3 selected within the one hundred eighty (180) day recall period, shall 4 have their tenure of service restored.
-5 6 ARTICLE 26 7 LENGTH OF SERVICE 8 26.1 An e employee shall lose his/her continuous length of service and his/her 9 empl oyment with the City shall be considered terminated for all purposes if: 10 A. The employee quits.
-11 B. The employee is discharged.
+5 6 ARTICLE 26 7 LENGTH OF SERVICE 8 26.1 An er mployee shall lose his/her continuous length of service and his/her 9 emplo syment with the City shall be considered terminated for all purposes if: 10 Α. The employee quits.
+11 В. The employee is discharged.
 12 C. The employee who has been laid off fails to report to work within a 13 period of fifteen (15) calendar days after being recalled by certified 14 letter sent to the last known address as shown on the records of the 15 Human Resources Department.
 Any extenuating circumstance may 16 receive consideration by the Human Resources Director.
 17 D. The employee fails to report for work at the termination of a leave of 18 absence.
 19 E. The employee works on another job while on leave of absence 20 without the City's permission.
 21 F. The employee is laid off for a period longer than three hundred and 22 sixty -five (365) days.
 23 G. The employee is absent without leave for three (3) consecutive work 24 days without notifying his supervisor or the Human Resources 25 Department.
 Such absence shall constitute a voluntary resignation.
 26 Any extenuating circumstances may receive fair consideration by the 27 Human Resources Director.
-28 H. An employee promoted to a non-represented position, may return to 29 the bargaining unit for up to six (6) months (180 calendar days) 30 without loss of seniority.
-Any employee who is out of the bargaining 31 unit for more than six (6) months (180 calendar days) and later
+28 H. An employee accepting another City position (within or outside the 29 bargaining unit), may return to their prior bargaining unit position for 30 up to six (6) months (180 calendar days) without loss of seniority.

-1 returns, shall retain his/her seniority for purposes of Bidding (runs, 2 vacations and shifts) as of the date he/she accepted the promotion.
-3 26.2 For purposes of bidding for work hours (runs), seniority shall be continuous 4 service within the employee's job classification.
-5 26.3 For purposes of bidding for vacation, seniority shall be an employee's 6 length of continuous service with the County's Transit Department, if 7 applicable, added to the employee's continuous service in the City's Transit 8 Department.
-9 10 ARTICLE 27 11 LIABILITY 12 27.1 The City will defend any actions in tort brought against any employee(s) 13 covered by this Agreement as a result of any alleged negligence of said 14 employee(s) arising out of and in the scope of their employment with the 15 City unless such employee(s) acted in bad faith with malicious purpose or in 16 a manner exhibiting wanton and willful disregard of human rights, safety, or 17 property.
-18 27.2 Whenever a City employee is sued for actions taken in the course of duty, 19 the City will provide legal defense through the lawyer supplied by the City or 20 its insurance carrier.
-In exceptional cases when a claim for punitive 21 damages has been made, the City will pay reasonable fees for additional 22 counsel selected by the employee and the City when the City Commission 23 has approved the hiring of additional counsel before the contract of hire is 24 made.
-In no case will the cost of additional legal counsel be paid by the 25 City unless prior approval is given as stated above, and in no case will the 26 City pay punitive damages, if levied.
-27 28 ARTICLE 28 29 HEALTH AND SAFETY 30 28.1 The City agrees it will conform to and comply with laws as to safety and 31 health properly required by Federal, State and local law.
+- 126.2For purposes of bidding for work hours (runs), seniority shall be continuous2service within the employee's job classification. - 3 26.3 For purposes of bidding for vacation, seniority shall be an employee's 4 length of continuous service with the County's Transit Department, if 5 applicable, added to the employee's continuous service in the City's Transit 6 Department.

+- 10 27.1 The City will defend any actions in tort brought against any employee(s) 11 covered by this Agreement as a result of any alleged negligence of said 12 employee(s) arising out of and in the scope of their employment with the 13 City unless such employee(s) acted in bad faith with malicious purpose or in 14 a manner exhibiting wanton and willful disregard of human rights, safety, or 15 property. - 16 27.2 Whenever a City employee is sued for actions taken in the course of duty.
+17 the City will provide legal defense through the lawyer supplied by the City or 18 its insurance carrier.
+In exceptional cases when a claim for punitive 19 damages has been made, the City will pay reasonable fees for additional counsel selected by the employee and the City when the City Commission 20 21 has approved the hiring of additional counsel before the contract of hire is 22 made.
+In no case will the cost of additional legal counsel be paid by the 23 City unless prior approval is given as stated above, and in no case will the 24 City pay punitive damages, if levied.

+HEALTH AND SAFETY